AntAI-Git/RL_Flappy_Bird/README.md

 ```

 Note:
 The Monte Carlo agent has perfectly master the game (no death of the bird) after 4000 episodes of training.
-Thus the sum of rewards has been limited artificially and correspond to the score limit I fixed at 100,000.
+Thus the episode score has been limited artificially and correspond to the score limit I fixed at 100,000.